romainmltr/SmartPlant/README.md

 ## :dart: About ##

-This project is a smart plant who can give you data for your plant
+This project is a smart plant who can give you data for your plant the smiley change when your plant changes emoticon according to its hydration.
+A lamp lights up when it is full ^^

 ## :sparkles: Features ##